cloudflare/cloudflare-docs/products/rules/src/content/index.md

 # Cloudflare Rules

-Cloudflare Rules allows you to perform adjustments to incoming requests, and trigger certain actions when a request matches a URL pattern.
+Cloudflare Rules allows you to perform adjustments to the URI and HTTP headers of requests and responses, and trigger certain actions when a request matches a URL pattern.

 ## Main features